eduardpeters/epn-messaging-backend/README.md

 ## Features
 Not many yet...
+- Handles multiple users in a single chat room
+- Handles users joining or leaving and updates clients
+- Broadcasts when a user is typing

 ## Installation
 Clone the repository and `cd` into it.
 Run `npm install` to acquire the dependencies.